Williamson River in Oregon

 Best flows

 Use RiverReports and USGS 11502500 for the lower Williamson near Chiloquin, then keep USGS 11493500 in mind for upper-river context.
-Stable, cool, readable water is best; heat, sudden changes, or unclear reach rules should shrink or pause the plan.
+Stable, cool, readable water is best.
+Heat, sudden changes, or unclear reach rules should shrink or pause the plan.

-When to skip
+When to leave

 Skip or pivot when water is too warm for trout handling, flows are changing quickly, legal access is uncertain, floating-device or reach rules are unclear, or private-property boundaries cannot be confirmed.